ChrisSc/agentic-patterns/README.md

 ## Contributing

 We welcome new agentic patterns that solve real-world problems.
 Patterns should:
-- Be production-ready with comprehensive tests
+- Be turn-key implementations with comprehensive tests
 - Include detailed documentation (README, ARCHITECTURE, examples)
 - Demonstrate clear value over ad-hoc implementations
 - Follow the quality standards established by existing patterns